coreyjs/nhl-api-py/README.md

 - **`teams`**: Contains endpoints related to NHL teams, including team information and rosters.
 You can find team_id(s) here along with franchise_id(s) needed for some of the stats queries.
 - **`schedule`**: Contains endpoints related to the NHL schedule, including game dates, weekly schedules, and team schedules.
 - **`stats`**: Contains endpoints related to player and team statistics.
 This will have your basic stats, summary stats and more advanced stats using the new query builder, which allows for more complex queries to be built up programmatically.
+- **`edge`**: Contains endpoints to access EDGE related player and team data (shot speed, skate speed, etc).
+These were well hidden endpoints from the NHL and behave a bit differently with their response payloads.
 - **`standings`**: Contains endpoints related to NHL standings, including current standings and historical standings.
 - **`game_center`**: Contains endpoints related to game center data, including box scores, play-by-play data, and game summaries.
 - **`misc`**: Contains miscellaneous endpoints that don't fit into the other categories, such as glossary terms, configuration data, and country information.